knoppin1/DATA-690-WANG/Individual_Project/Deliverable_1.md

 # DATA 609 - Individual Project
 ## Ken Noppinger

+## Instructions

-Find an issue that you are passionate about or are interested in as the topic for this exploratory data analysis project.
+- Find an issue that you are passionate about or are interested in as the topic for this exploratory data analysis project.

-Make sure there are publicly available data about this issue to perform exploratory analysis.
+- Make sure there are publicly available data about this issue to perform exploratory analysis.

-The analysis should include descriptive statistics, data visualization, and optionally statistical inference.
+- The analysis should include descriptive statistics, data visualization, and optionally statistical inference.

 ## Deliverable #1 - Project Proposal in Markdown format

-Write and submit a research proposal in the **Markdown** format that answers the following questions:
+- Write and submit a research proposal in the **Markdown** format that answers the following questions:

+---

 ### 1. What is your issue of interest (provide sufficient background information)?